Timberwolves shut down Warriors, 99-84

 Naz Reid added 13 points, Kelan Martin had 12 and Minnesota held Golden State to the lowest points total by an opponent this season.

+”We’ve navigated through some injuries, some illness, been some personal circumstances that were unforeseen and in a lot of cases, we’ve had guys step up,” Minnesota coach Ryan Saunders said.

-Glen Robinson III scored 16 points for the Warriors, and Eric Paschall had 13, They have lost three straight.
+Glen Robinson III scored 16 points for the Warriors, and Eric Paschall had 13, They have lost three straight after a four-game win streak from Dec.
+20-27.

+”It was disappointing, because we’ve had a good stretch of basketball,” Golden State coach Steve Kerr said. ”The last few weeks we’ve played very well.
+So this feels like the exception rather than the rule.
+But we’ve got to prove that’s the case on Saturday.”

 The Timberwolves went on an 18-3 first-quarter run and led by as many as 22 in the first half.
 They held Golden State to 19 points in the first quarter and 41 in the first half.